unildev/job-challenge-2022a/README.md

 - the path to the XSD schema used by the unmarshaller for validation
 - the path to the directory where XML files are stored

-### Part 4: REST end-point
+### Part 4: REST endpoint

-In this part, your task is to write a simple REST which will return a JSON representation of a piece of news when executing a GET request to `/news/{id}`.
+In this part, your task is to write a simple REST endpoint which will return a JSON representation of a piece of news when executing a GET request to `/news/{id}`.

 These are some points to keep in mind when you work on this task: